florinutz/nimic/README.md

 # Nimic

-Nimic provides a solid starting point for php console application.
-Its purpose is to provide a place for your code with access to a cacheable dependency injection container, a console application ready to carry (symfony) commands, an event dispatcher and a monolog instance and phpunit.
-Moore goodies to come.
+Nimic provides a good starting point for a php console application.
+Its purpose is to provide a base for your code with access to a (cacheable) dependency injection container, a console application ready to carry (symfony) commands, an event dispatcher and a monolog instance and phpunit.
+It's basically a facade built upon symfony components.

-Nimic allows adding container extensions, so you can add your own (commands as) services.

 ## Installation
 You can clone the [github repo][1], but the recommended method is through composer.
 Require [flo / nimic][2] in your composer.json.